enpage/enpage/docs/guides/data-sources/index.md

 For both types of data sources, Enpage provides you with [built-in data sources](./built-in/) that you can use without any additional configuration.

-You can also define your own *custom* data sources, being internal or external.
+You can define your own *custom* data sources, being internal or external.

 Data Sources are defined in the `enpage.config.js` file using the `defineDataSources()` function.
-You can define as many data sources as you want.
+Define as many data sources as you want.

 ## Internal Data Sources